Resolution 3771 - Amended Plat - Becker's AdditionRESOLUTION NO. 3771

 OF DECEMBER, 1987.

-J hn "Ed" Kennedy 1W.
-Mayor
+J hn "Ed" Kennedy 1W., Mayor

 ATTEST:

-it the undersigned, City Clerk of the City of Kalispell, Certify that the
+it the undersigned, City Clerk of the City of Kalispell, certify that the

 foregoing is a true copy of the Resolution passed by the City Council of the

-City Clerk of the City o -
+City Clerk of the City of Palishell